mluenich/website/content/terms.md

 **Streitschlichtung**

 Die Europäische Kommission stellt eine Plattform zur Online-Streitbeilegung (OS) bereit: [https://ec.europa.eu/consumers/odr/](https://ec.europa.eu/consumers/odr/).
 Ich bin nicht bereit oder verpflichtet, an Streitbeilegungsverfahren vor einer Verbraucherschlichtungsstelle teilzunehmen.

+---

+## Legal Notice (English Summary)

+*The German version of this legal notice is authoritative under German law.*

+**Service provider**

+Dr. Marco Lünich, Ulenbergstr.
+127, 40225 Düsseldorf, Germany

+**Contact:** luenich@posteo.de

+**Editorially responsible:** Dr. Marco Lünich (address as above)

+**Privacy:** Information on the collection and processing of personal data can be found in the [Privacy Policy](/privacy/).

+**Liability for content:** The content of this website has been prepared with the greatest possible care.
+However, no guarantee can be given for its accuracy, completeness, or timeliness.

+**Liability for links:** This website contains links to third-party websites over whose content I have no influence.
+The respective provider or operator is always responsible for the content of linked pages.

+**Copyright:** The content published on this website is subject to German copyright law.
+Any reproduction, editing, distribution, or use beyond the limits of copyright law requires the written consent of the respective author or creator.